Lowcountry Eye Specialists

 Ophthalmologists located in Ladson, SC

 Drooping eyelids are a common problem of aging that can interfere with your vision, as well as affect your appearance.
-If you have drooping eyelids, board-certified ophthalmologists Jay Thompson, MD, and Phelan Piehota, DO, of Lowcountry Eye Specialists in Ladson, South Carolina, can help.
+If you have drooping eyelids, our board-certified ophthalmologists at Lowcountry Eye Specialists in Ladson, South Carolina, can help.
 They perform advanced blepharoplasty procedures that remove excess skin and fat from your eyelids to restore your sight and improve your appearance.
 To find out whether you're a good candidate for blepharoplasty, call Lowcountry Eye Specialists today or book an appointment online.

 Blepharoplasty corrects drooping eyelids that are affecting your vision.
 Most patients undergo blepharoplasty for the upper eyelids, but it's also a good option if you have baggy lower lids.
 In addition, blepharoplasty is a popular aesthetic procedure for drooping eyelids that makes you look younger and fresher.

 Blepharoplasty surgery takes place under a local anesthetic.
 The Lowcountry Eye Specialists team removes the excess skin and any fat deposits from your eyelids, then tightens the remaining skin to form a natural, unrestrictive eyelid.